Interested in our 2017 Patient Navigation Training?

 Our goal is to provide each participant with the knowledge and resources to establish an integrative navigation practice that offers each client individualized, holistic support throughout the entire cancer experience, from screening and diagnosis through treatment, recovery, survivorship, and end-of-life.

 The training prepares navigators to offer the type of education, advocacy, guidance, support, and companionship that improves quality of life and contributes to more patients successfully completing treatment.

 Smith Center’s Patient Navigation Training is open to both new and experienced navigators.
 It is particularly useful to oncology care providers (physicians, nurses, counselors, and social workers) and integrative practitioners who would like to expand their skills and services to include holistic and comprehensive navigation support to their patients and clients.
 Our past trainees professionals serve diverse populations and come from a variety of backgrounds.
 Lay navigators are also welcome to participate in the training.

-- 2 Pre-Training Seminars - We offer two self-directed learning modules that include reading assignments and participation in teleconferences with fellow participants prior to our on-site training.
+- 1 Pre-Training Seminar – We offer one self-directed learning module that includes reading assignments and recorded webinar prior to our on-site training.